arpatterson31/data-structures-and-algorithms/javascript/Data-Structures/linked-list/README.md

 - Define a method called `.append(value)` which adds a new node with the given value to the end of the list
 - Define a method called `.insertBefore(value, newVal)` which add a new node with the given newValue immediately before the first value node
 - Define a method called `.insertAfter(value, newVal)` which add a new node with the given newValue immediately after the first value node
+- Define a method for the Linked List class which takes a number, `k`, as a parameter.
+Return the node’s value that is `k` from the end of the linked list.

 ## Approach & Efficiency